openvswitch/ovs/Documentation/internals/contributing/libopenvswitch-abi.rst

 ----------

-Open vSwitch will export the ABI version at the time of release, such that the library name will be the major version, and the rest of the release version information will be conveyed with a libtool interface version.
+Open vSwitch will export the ABI version at the time of release, such that the library name will be the major.minor version, and the rest of the release version information will be conveyed with a libtool interface version.

 The intent is for Open vSwitch to maintain an ABI stability for each minor revision only (so that Open vSwitch release 2.5 carries a guarantee for all 2.5.ZZ micro-releases).
 This means that any porting effort to stable branches must take not to disrupt the existing ABI.

-Each new 'minor-level' release bumps the libtool 'current' version, which informs the linker of a backwards incompatible interface, signaling that libraries exposed by Open vSwitch 2.6 will not maintain ABI stability with Open vSwitch 2.5.
+In the event that a bug must be fixed in a backwards-incompatible way, developers must bump the libtool 'current' version to inform the linker of the ABI breakage.
+This will signal that libraries exposed by the subsequent release will not maintain ABI stability with the previous version.

 Coding
 -------